KSPModdingLibs/KSPCommunityFixes/README.md

 - **TextureLoaderOptimizations** [KSP 1.10.0 - 1.12.3]<br/> Speedup loading time by caching on disk the PNG textures KSP converts to DXT5 on every launch.
 Also make PNG `@thumbs` cargo part textures non-readable to free some RAM.
 This patch has no entry in `settings.cfg`, but is opt-in (a popup is shown on first KSP launch) and can be disabled latter in the in-game settings menu.
 - **PQSUpdateNoMemoryAlloc** [KSP 1.11.0 - 1.12.3]<br/> Prevent huge memory allocations and resulting occasional stutter on PQS creation happening when moving around near a body surface.
 - [**MemoryLeaks**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/49) [KSP 1.12.0 - 1.12.3]<br/>Fix a bunch of managed memory leaks, mainly by proactively removing `GameEvents` delegates originating from destroyed `UnityEngine.Object` instances on scene switches.
 Will log detected leaks and memory usage.
 Also see`Settings.cfg` to enable advanced logging options that can be useful to hunt down memory leaks in mods.
 - [**ProgressTrackingSpeedBoost**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/57) [KSP 1.12.0 - 1.12.3]<br/>Remove unused ProgressTracking update handlers.
-Provides a very noticeable performance uplift in modded career games having a large amount of celestial bodies and many vessels.
+Provides a very noticeable performance uplift in career games having a large amount of celestial bodies and/or vessels.
+- [**DisableMapOrbitsInFlight**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/59) [KSP 1.8.0 - 1.12.3]<br/>Disable the update of orbit lines and markers in flight when the map view isn't shown.
+Provides decent performance gains in games having a large amount of celestial bodies and/or vessels.

 #### API and modding tools
 - **MultipleModuleInPartAPI** [KSP 1.8.0 - 1.12.3]<br/>This API allow other plugins to implement PartModules that can exist in multiple occurrence in a single part and won't suffer "module indexing mismatch" persistent data losses following part configuration changes.
 [See documentation on the wiki](https://github.com/KSPModdingLibs/KSPCommunityFixes/wiki/MultipleModuleInPartAPI).